zacharytay1994/iHateReports/README.md

 5. A priority system for synonyms, most used > least used.

 ## Disclaimers
-This is just a little fun project to practice my c++ game.
+This is just a fun little project to practice my basic c++ proficiency.
 Feel free to clone/fork/reproduce at your leisure, preferably fork and contribute here!;D